a picture of Barbara Diehl

 Senior Editor

 Barbara Westwood Diehl is the founding and managing editor of The Baltimore Review.
 She has an M.A. in Writing from Johns Hopkins University (fiction and poetry).
-Her short stories and poems have been published or accepted for publication in a variety of publications, including Atticus Review, MacGuffin, Confrontation, Rosebud, JMWW, Potomac Review, American Poetry Journal, Measure, Little Patuxent Review, SmokeLong Quarterly, Gargoyle, Superstition Review, NANO Fiction, Beltway Poetry Quarterly, Thrush Poetry Journal, Penduline Press, Quiddity, Rivet, Five South, Raleigh Review, The Inflectionist Review, Allium, Flash Boulevard, Split Rock Review, Poetry South, and Ellery Queen Mystery Magazine.
+Her short stories and poems have been published or accepted for publication in a variety of publications, including Atticus Review, MacGuffin, Confrontation, Rosebud, JMWW, Potomac Review, American Poetry Journal, Measure, Little Patuxent Review, SmokeLong Quarterly, Gargoyle, Superstition Review, NANO Fiction, Beltway Poetry Quarterly, Thrush Poetry Journal, Penduline Press, Quiddity, Rivet, Five South, Raleigh Review, The Inflectionist Review, Allium, Flash Boulevard, Split Rock Review, Poetry South, Five South, Midway, and Ellery Queen Mystery Magazine.

 "I like a poem that feels good in my mouth when I read it out loud, written in a form that complements its content, and capable of penetrating me and lodging somewhere inside.
 Competent isn't enough; the total should be greater than the sum of its parts.
 Fiction and creative nonfiction should have the same qualities.
 For fiction, I lean toward the traditional narrative form but like to see some risk-taking, at least some real inventiveness, in the content.
 I want to be riveted.
 I want to be bowled over by a writer's ability to immerse me in another world with compelling characters, good use of setting, great scenes, and, finally, a sense that something has happened and the world is not the same world it was on page one.
 Sometimes, I want a good laugh.
 For creative nonfiction, I look for the hallmarks described by Philip Gerard in Creative Nonfiction: particularly, an apparent and deeper subject, a well-told story, and the sense that the writer has spent considerable time exploring the subject and making connections outside personal opinion, to fields such as history, philosophy, science, politics, the arts, and other sources—demonstrating real work and fresh insight.
 All submissions should show an awareness of, and engagement with, the world.
 You're writing for the world here."